wuluxBOSS/my-first-band-oracles-fetcher/README.md

 ## Project Status
-Project is: _waiting for review_
+Project is: _finished_

 ## Room for Improvement
-- review awaiting
+- new version in the future?

 ## Acknowledgements